Skip to main content

 • Increased resilience of treatment works

-Grant applications are received, reviewed, scored and ranked by at least three representatives of ADEQ.
+Grant applications are received, reviewed, scored and ranked by at least three of our subject matter experts.
 Evaluation will be based on how well proposals meet the defined criteria, objectives and priorities.

 Each proposal will be scored on a point system for project overview and area description, environmental justice communities, scope of work, project timeline, objectives and deliverables, collaborative elements, sustainability plan and budget alignment.